amr-abdelhamid/refbook/manuscript/intro.md

 This solution looms like the easiest solution from both technical and management point of views.
 If code is cluttered and causing lots of trouble, trash it and start from scratch.
 The question is: If you start from scratch, what makes you confident that you'll not hit the same wall again?

+{icon=bookmark}
-> *The question is: If you start from scratch, what makes you confident that you'll not hit the same wall again?*
+G> *The question is: If you start from scratch, what makes you confident that you'll not hit the same wall again?*

 It's like the next picture of two accidents.
 Car capabilities are different, one is ordinary sedan car while the other is an expensive sports car.
 However, the accidents are similar, because the *driving habits* are also similar.